author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 1. Major depressive disorder (MDD)

-A teen may be suspected to have MDD if more than five of the previously mentioned warning signs are present for a period of two weeks.
-These symptoms can interfere with school, social and everyday activities.
+A teen may be suspected of having MDD if more than five of the previously mentioned warning signs are present for a period of two weeks.
+These symptoms can interfere with school, social, and everyday activities.
 MDD requires immediate medical attention.
-Some of the symptoms of MDD that can easily be observed by people around the affected individual are sadness, decreased energy levels and lack of interest in activities.
+Some of the symptoms of MDD that can easily be observed by people around the affected individual are sadness, decreased energy levels, and lack of interest in activities.

 2. Dysthymia or chronic depression

-With dysthymia, any two of the following symptoms - changes in appetite and sleep habits, lack of concentration, feeling of hopelessness, change in appearance, declining academic performance, irritability (instead of sadness) and, most importantly, lack of energy and low self-esteem- can be present.
-To be diagnosed as dysthymia, these symptoms should be present for more than a year.
+With dysthymia, any two of the following symptoms—changes in appetite and sleep habits, lack of concentration, feeling of hopelessness, change in appearance, declining academic performance, irritability (instead of sadness), and most importantly, lack of energy and low self-esteem- can be present.
+To be diagnosed with dysthymia, these symptoms should be present for more than a year.

 3. Disruptive mood dysregulation disorder (DMDD)